ansibleguy/webui/docs/source/usage/security.rst

 * Job secrets like passwords are stored encrypted (*AES256-CBC*)

+* Job secrets like passwords are never returned to the user/Web-UI

 * Job secrets are not passed as commandline-arguments but written to files:

     Example: